am-thomas/coulomb_stresses-chicago/README.md

-This is a copy of the chicago branch of https://github.com/lucas-schirbel/coulomb_stresses/ (as of 2026 Jan 13).
+This is a copy of the chicago branch of https://github.com/lucas-schirbel/coulomb_stresses/, created on Jan 13, 2026.
 It was created to generate a Zenodo link.
 Please see the chicago branch of https://github.com/lucas-schirbel/coulomb_stresses/ for any updates since Jan 13, 2026.

 # Static Stress Perturbations from Mass Unloading